-Once again, we took the kids up the hill behind our house, past the Cromer Light House and down the steps to the lovely beach, which we have slowly named our own beach.
-It was a bit rainy, so there was loads of fog and mist, so I didn’t take that many photos.
+Once again, we took the kids up the hill behind our house, past the Cromer Light House, and down the steps to the lovely beach, which we have slowly named our own beach.
+It was a bit rainy, so there were loads of fog and mist, so I didn’t take that many photos.
 I really like how the colorful beach huts add a little happiness to even this dreary, chilly spring day!

 Click for a map of the path so you can visualize it.

 While the kids walked along with Nils, I meander along in search of sea glass.
 Our beach here doesn’t have many shells and is more a rocky, fossil beach.
 So far I have a nice collection started of green glass with a few unique shells mixed in.
 I have yet to find amber or blues, but I will continue to search on.
 Funny, how relaxing it is to walk along looking at the millions of little pebbles below for a color to pop out, all the while the waves of the ocean pound on the surf when they crash.
 We’re heading back today around 1 or so today as at 2:30 will be low-tide, and I can do some more glass hunting while the kids play with their buckets and spades.

 We stopped for a visit to the Hentry Blogg Museum -which tells the courageous history of saving lives at sea in Cromer.
 The museum celebrates the life and achievements of Coxwain Henry Blogg (1876-1954), the RNLI’s most decorated lifeboat man during his 53 years of service.
 With the assistance of his crew, he launched some 387 times and help to save 873 lives around the Cromer coast.
 Like so many things in the North Norfolk coast, it’s a very family-friendly place where the kids can take part in hands-on activities.
 We tried on real equipment like life jackets and hats, learned how to write their names in Morse Code, learned how to measure crabs to ensure they are large enough and we even had a small puppet show put on my Maebh.